What Are The Symptoms Of A Faulty EGR Valve?

 What Is An EGR Valve, And How Does It Work?

-Your car requires oxygen to function.
+Your vehicle requires oxygen to function.
 The issue is that the air it draws in from outside is about 80% nitrogen and only 20% oxygen.
-Fuel is then mixed in with this and ignited inside the combustion chamber by the spark plugs.
+Fuel is then mixed in with this and ignited inside the combustion chamber by the electric spark plugs.

-When the nitrogen is burned, it gives off what’s known as nitrogen oxide (NOx), the chief pollutant that the EGR valve was designed to decrease.
+When the nitrogen is burned, it gives off what’s known as nitrogen oxide (NOx), the primary pollutant that the EGR valve was designed to reduce.

-While an EGR valve might sound like a complex device, it’s actually quite straightforward – a valve that stays open or closed.
+While an EGR valve might sound like an intricate device, it’s actually quite straightforward – a valve that stays open or closed.
 It either allows exhaust gas back in or sends it out the tailpipe.

 There are two types of EGR valves, one that’s operated by a vacuum and one that’s electronically controlled by the ECM.

 What is the benefit of an electronically controlled EGR valve?
-Simply put, it’s able to optimize its position based on readings from the ECM, meaning it’s more effective.
-Because of this, most contemporary cars favor this over a vacuum-operated valve, which is usually only found on older vehicles.
+Simply put, it’s able to optimize its position based on readings from the ECM, meaning it’s more efficient.
+Because of this, most modern cars favor this over a vacuum-operated valve, which is usually only found on older vehicles.

 The 8 Most Common Symptoms Of A Bad EGR Valve